Andy Thompson is a London based woodworker with a wide range of skills and experience in different sectors.

 Andy prides himself on having a keen eye for detail and an uncompromising approach to the quality of his work.
 This approach has developed through a Fine Art education, leading on to formal and work based training in carpentry, joinery and furniture making.

-Andy has built large scale structures for pop-up bars such as London Riviera on the south bank of the Thames and more recently transformed a retail unit into a kids Christmas experience for the Lapland UK Wishing Store.
+Andy has also built large scale structures for pop-up bars such as London Riviera on the south bank of the Thames and transformed a retail unit into a kids Christmas experience for the Lapland UK Wishing Store.

 Relevant qualifications and awards: